Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information

-\emph{3 qubits} \cite{han_compatible_2004main}: There are two full-dimensional entanglement polytopes: one corresponding to the W class (the dark upper pyramid in \autorefwitnessing{}) and one to the GHZ class (the entire polytope, i.e., the union of both pyramids).
+In the following we illustrate our method with a number of paradigmatic examples: For qubit systems, each single-particle reduced density matrix $\rho^{(k)}$ has two eigenvalues, which are non-negative and sum to one; hence its spectrum is completely characterized by the maximal eigenvalue $\lambda^{(k)}_{\max}$, which can take values in the interval $[0.5,1]$.
+In the case of three qubits, we may therefore regard the entanglement polytopes as subsets of three-dimensional space.
+There are two full-dimensional polytopes \cite{han_compatible_2004}: one for the W class (the upper pyramid in Fig.~1) and the other for the GHZ class (the entire polytope, i.e., the union of both pyramids).
 The tip of the upper pyramid constitutes a polytope by itself, indicating a product state.
 Three further one-dimensional polytopes are given by the edges emanating from this vertex.
-They correspond to the three possibilities of embedding a Bell state and a single-qubit state into three systems.
+They correspond to the three possibilities of embedding a Bell state into three systems.
 Thus, eigenvalues in the interior of the polytope are compatible only with W and GHZ classes, i.e., genuine three-partite entanglement.
-Likewise, if the eigenvalues are contained in the lower pyramid

-then by \eqref{criterion} the state cannot be contained in the $W$ class---we have witnessed GHZ-type entanglement.
+Likewise, if the eigenvalues lie in the lower pyramid then by Eq.~\ref{criterion} the state cannot be contained in the closure of the $W$ class---we have witnessed GHZ-type entanglement.

-\emph{4 qubits}: There exist 9 infinite families of entanglement classes, each described by up to four complex parameters \cite{verstraetedehaenede-mooretal02main} that are not directly accessible.
-Hence, arguably, a complete classification is too detailed to be practical.
-In contrast, the polytope method strikes an attractive balance between coarse-graining and preserving structure \cite{polytopes12main}:

-Up to permutations, there are 13 entanglement polytopes, 7 of which are full-dimensional and correspond to distinct types of genuine four-partite entanglement.
-One example is given by the 4-qubit W class, which, in complete analogy to the previous case, consists of an ``upper pyramid'' of those eigenvalues that fulfill $ \lambda^{(1)}_{\max} + \lambda^{(2)}_{\max} + \lambda^{(3)}_{\max} + \lambda^{(4)}_{\max} \geq 3 $ (\autoreffourqubits{}).
+In systems of 4 qubits, there exist 9 infinite families of entanglement classes, each described by up to four complex parameters \cite{verstraetedehaenedemooretal02} that are not directly accessible; hence, a complete classification is too detailed to be practical.
+In contrast, the polytope method strikes an attractive balance between coarse-graining and preserving structure (Fig.~2): Up to permutations, there are 12 entanglement polytopes, 7 of which are full-dimensional and correspond to distinct types of genuine four-partite entanglement.
+One example is the 4-qubit W class: in complete analogy to the previous case, its polytope is an ``upper pyramid'' of eigenvalues that fulfill $ \lambda^{(1)}_{\max} + \lambda^{(2)}_{\max} + \lambda^{(3)}_{\max} + \lambda^{(4)}_{\max} \geq 3 $.